-- Let us start with the newly appointed king, Charles II (1630-1685). - He had been defeated by Oliver Cromwell in 1651 when Charles was 21 and he spent the next nine years in the courts of Louis XIV (1643-1715) of France, the Dutch Republic and the Spanish Netherlands.
-He returned on 29 May, 1660, his thirtieth birthday. - This is one of the best known portraits of Charles II and it can be seen at Hampton Court Palace.
+- Let us start with the newly appointed king, Charles II (1630-1685). - This is one of the best known portraits of Charles II and it can be seen at Hampton Court Palace.
 Even in his coronation robes he looks rakish.
-The Restoration has been described as suddenly switching into Technicolour following the drab black-and-white of the Puritan Commonwealth period.
-Charles brought the sexual freedom, fun, licentiousness and depravity of the French court with him.
-He is wearing his sumptuous ermine-lined Parliament robes over his garter costume and the new St. Edward's Crown as the old one had been sold by Cromwell who regarded it as symbolic of the 'detestable rule of kings'.
-Charles restored the pomp and ceremony of monarchy and here he has added lavish ribbons in fashionable taste to add splendour to the traditional robes.
-The tapestry behind adds to the propaganda value by showing the Judgement of Solomon and by implication the wisdom of Charles himself. - Charles's court officially and publically recognised his mistresses, for the first and only time in the history of the monarchy.
-This was at a time when a large part of the population was Puritan.
-Puritans embraced sexuality but only within marriage. - Charles had no legitimate children as his wife Catherine of Braganza (1662-1705, queen 1662-1685) was barren but he acknowledged 11 (some say 13 some 17) illegitimate children by nine mistresses. including five by the notorious Barbara Villiers, Lady Castlemaine, for whom the Dukedom of Cleveland was created.
-His other mistresses included Moll Davis, Nell Gwyn, Elizabeth Killigrew, Catherine Pegge,

-Lucy Walter, and Louise de Kérouaille, Duchess of Portsmouth.
-As a result, in his lifetime he was often nicknamed "Old Rowley", the name of one of his horses which was a notable stud.

-- The personality of Charles II is important if we are to judge the significance and power of his mistresses.
+The Restoration has been described as suddenly switching into Technicolour following the drab blackand-white of the Puritan Commonwealth period.
+Charles brought the sexual freedom, fun, licentiousness and depravity of the French court with him. - This included, for the first and only time, the official public recognition of the king's mistresses.
+Charles had no legitimate children but acknowledged 11 illegitimate children by nine mistresses. including five by the notorious Barbara Villiers, Lady Castlemaine, for whom the Dukedom of Cleveland was created.
+His other mistresses included Moll Davis, Nell Gwyn, Elizabeth Killigrew, Catherine Pegge, Lucy Walter, and Louise de Kérouaille, Duchess of Portsmouth.
+As a result, in his lifetime he was often nicknamed "Old Rowley", the name of one of his horses which was a notable stud. - The personality of Charles II is important if we are to judge the significance and power of his mistresses.
 His courtiers described him as impossible to read.
 He was shrewd and pragmatic although not a great intellect.
-As far as his adultery was concerned he thought that God would forgive a little fun.
 He trusted no one and so could not select advisors but, unlike his brother James, he was aware of the dangers of going too far in his policies. - The artist who produced this portrait is John Michael Wright (May 1617 July 1694), a British portrait painter in the Baroque style, is currently rated as one of the leading indigenous British painters of his generation and largely for the distinctive realism in his portraiture.
 Wright trained in Edinburgh and Rome and was known as an artist and scholar.
 He moved to England in 1656 and was a court painter before and after the Restoration.
-He was a Catholic and a favourite of both Charles II and James II but when James fled the country Wright's career was at an end, his health deteriorated and he died in 1694.
+He was a Catholic and a favourite of both Charles II and James II.
 Some scholars call him a Scotsman and other claim he was born in Shoe Lane, London.
 The Edinburgh register of apprentices records him as a 'citizen of London'.